sikwong2/huffman-coding/README.md

     * `-i [infile]` Input file to compress (default is stdin).
     * `-o [outfile]` Output of compressed data (default is stdout).

-**decode**
+## Decode
 A Huffman decoder.
 Decompress an encoded file using the Huffman coding algorithm.
 **USAGE**
 `./encode [-h] [-i infile] [-o outfile]`
 `Flags`